-CS4800 DIRECTED STUDY IN ADVANCED COMPUTER SCIENCE (0 - V)
+CS4800 DIRECTED STUDY IN ADVANCED COMPUTER SCIENCE (Variable hours 0-2 to 0-8.)
+(0 - V).

 Advanced group studies in computer science on a subject of mutual interest to student and faculty member.
 Intended primarily to permit students to pursue in-depth subjects not fully covered in formal class work or thesis research.
 May be repeated for credit with a different topic.
 PREREQUISITE: Consent of instructor.
-Graded on Pass/Fail basis only
+Graded on Pass/Fail basis only.

-CS4900 RESEARCH SEMINAR IN COMPUTER SCIENCE (0-2)
+CS4900 RESEARCH SEMINAR IN COMPUTER SCIENCE (0 - 2).

 This course will examine the current and planned research of Computer Science faculty in multiple fields of study.
 The course is designed to support Computer Science students in their third quarter of study in the selection of an emphasis track and an area for thesis research.
+Completion of this course requires submission of an approved thesis proposal during finals week.
 PREREQUISITE: Computer Science students in third quarter or consent of Department Chairman.
-Graded Pass/Fail basis only